 - All employers doing business in Philadelphia with one or more employees, (some exemptions apply).

 Which employers are exempt from the law?

-The Ordinance’s restrictions may not apply when employers are mandated by state or federal law to consider certain criminal histories of applicants.
+In addition, the Ordinance’s restrictions may not apply when employers are mandated by state or federal law to consider certain criminal histories of applicants.
 However, even where such mandates exist, most employers will be able to comply with both Ban the Box and the state or federal law by waiting until after the first interview to make criminal history inquiries; unless the state or federal law specifically requires that the inquiry be made on the employment application or during the first interview, employers are required to comply with Ban the Box.

 What are the consequences for failing to comply?

 Employers are subject to penalties including injunctive relief (requiring the employer to take certain actions), compensatory damages and attorney's fees.

 Who enforces Ban the Box?